Glossary

 Sequencer

-- Blind signing: The sequencer only sees the block’s hash and the builder’s identity, not the actual contents of the block.
-This prevents selective censorship.
+- Blind signing: the sequencer sees only the block hash and builder identity, not the contents.

-- Simplicity: Signet’s sequencer is designed to be simple, easy to maintain, and less prone to errors.
+- Simplicity: the sequencer is designed to be minimal and easy to maintain.

 Application Controlled Execution (ACE)